-If your mouth isn’t already watering like mine is continue reading to learn where to get the best gelato in Florence!
+If your mouth isn’t already watering like mine, continue reading to discover where to find the best gelato in Florence, Italy!

 1. La Strega Nocciola

-La Strega Nocciola was a new find on my latest trip to Florence and easily wins the title of the best gelato in Florence.
-When I saw that the location was located a 2 minute walk from the Duomo I was immediately skeptical.
-Usually restaurants and shops located next to major tourist attractions are overpriced and lower quality.
-Thankfully La Strega Nocciola is the exception to the rule.
+When I saw La Strega Nocciola was just around the corner from the Duomo, I was immediately skeptical.
+Usually restaurants and shops located next to major tourist attractions are low quality and overpriced.
+Thankfully, La Strega Nocciola is the exception to the rule.

 2. Gelateria La Carraia

-The best gelato in Florence for one euro cones.
+The best Florence gelato shop for one euro cones

 3. Sbrino - gelatificio contadino